On the Parallel Complexity of Identifying Groups and Quasigroups via Decompositions: Introduction

 Theorem~\ref{thm:MainWL}(b) is obtained by a more careful analysis of the counting WL algorithm that takes advantage of the group-theoretic structure afforded by $\mathcal{C}$-- namely, that the indecomposable direct factors are unique as sets.
 In addition to making precise the power of counting in this situation (reducing the number of rounds from $O(\log \log n)$ to $O(1)$), we obtain further improvements in the parallel complexity for isomorphism testing:

 \begin{corollary} There exists a logspace algorithm that, given $G \in \mathcal{C}$ and an arbitrary group $H$, correctly decides if $G \cong H$. \end{corollary}

 We also compare Theorem~\ref{thm:MainWL}(a) to the work of Collins and Levet \cite{CollinsLevetWL}, who showed that count-free WL can be fruitfully leveraged as a subroutine for isomorphism testing of direct products of non-Abelian simple groups.
 Note that such groups all belong to $\mathcal{C}$.
 Collins and Levet showed that the count-free $(O(1), O(\log \log n))$-WL Version I will distinguish between two non-isomorphic direct factors.
-They then used $O(\log n)$ co-nondeterministic bits and a single $\textsf{Majority}$ gate to verify the multiplicities of the isomorphism type for each direct factor appeared the same number of times in both groups.
-This yields a bound of $\forall^{\log n}\textsf{MAC}^{0}(\textsf{FOLL})$ (following the notation of \cite{CGLWISSAC}).
+They then used $O(\log n)$ universally quantified co-nondeterministic bits and a single $\textsf{Majority}$ gate to verify the multiplicities of the isomorphism type for each direct factor appeared the same number of times in both groups.
+Following the notation of \cite{CGLWISSAC}, we refer to this corresponding complexity class as $\forall^{\log n}\textsf{MAC}^{0}(\textsf{FOLL})$.
 Theorem~\ref{thm:MainWL}(a) shows that count-free WL \emph{on its own} can identify this class of groups.
 On the other hand, the bound obtained by Collins and Levet of $\forall^{\log n}\textsf{MAC}^{0}(\textsf{FOLL})$ is stronger than the bound of $\textsf{AC}^{1}$ afforded by Theorem~\ref{thm:MainWL}(a).
 This brings us to our second main result.

-\begin{theorem} The count-free $(O(1), O(\log \log n))$-WL Version I algorithm identifies every group $G$, that decomposes as a direct product of non-Abelian simple groups. \end{theorem}
+\begin{theorem} The count-free $(O(1), O(\log \log n))$-WL Version I algorithm identifies every group $G$ that decomposes as a direct product of non-Abelian simple groups. \end{theorem}

 While the initial coloring of count-free WL Version II is $\textsf{L}$-computable \cite{TangThesis}, the initial coloring of count-free WL Version I is $\textsf{AC}^{0}$-computable (see Section~\ref{sec:WLparallel} for more details).
 Consequently, we obtain the following corollary.